benjamin-dcs/home-assistant/README.md

 - Sends a notification **_every hour_**, starting at day of birth until the notification is _Marked as done_ (You have send a celebration message to the person 🎉).

 **Dependencies**:
-- Uses the [`Notify Me`](https://github.com/benjamin-dcs/home-assistant/blob/main/scripts/notify_me.yaml) Script to handle the _'Mark as done'_ action
+- Uses the [`Notify Me`](https://github.com/benjamin-dcs/home-assistant/blob/main/scripts/notify_me.yaml) Script to send the notifications
 - Uses the [`Notification Action Handler`](https://github.com/benjamin-dcs/home-assistant/blob/main/automations/notification_action_handler.yaml) Automation to handle the _'Mark as done'_ action

 # Scripts